NuggaN85/Protection-Anti-Plagiat/README.md

 ## <strong>🇬🇧</strong> Setup

-Put the folder "<strong>papprotect</strong>" at the root of your website.
-Eg in the folder (public_html) or (www), another "papprotect-log.cnx" file will automatically include the root of your file "<strong>papprotect</strong>" this one will print all fraudsters trying to suck your website.
+To protect your website, please place the `papprotect` folder in the root of your website, for example in the `public_html` or `www` folder.
+Once installed, an additional file named `papprotect-log.cnx` will automatically be included in the `papprotect` folder.
+This file will log all attempts by fraudsters to steal your website.

 ## <strong>🇫🇷</strong> Important